Compact reference

 to interact with the contract from any TypeScript application.
 Some of these

-will also require using the @midnight/compact-runtime
+also require use of the @midnight/compact-runtime

 library, which all